Tool Learning 1 - Use Fuzzilli on Real Targets

 $ source ~/.bashrc

-To verify the swift, can enter:
+To verify Swift, you can enter:

 1